 The Airmen's Stories - F/O J W Kerwin

 He next applied for a commission in the Royal Canadian Air Force in November 1937.
-Kerwin had already obtained a private pilot's license and thus made a particularly attractive pilot applicant.
-For reasons unknown he did not actually begin his service until early 1939, but this is probably best explained away by military bureaucracy!
+Kerwin had already obtained a private pilot's licence but for unknown reasons he did not begin his service until early 1939.

-His Hurricane, P3963, came down at Shipbourne, north of Tonbridge, Kent.
+His Hurricane, P3963, crashed and burned out at Shipbourne, north of Tonbridge, Kent.

-Kerwin’s wounds were serious enough to have him posted as non-effective.
-He was repatriated to Canada where he served as an instructor with the British Commonwealth Air Training Plan, in Brandon Manitoba.
-In mid-1942 he was posted to No. 111 (F) squadron flying P-40 Kittyhawks in British Columbia.
+In mid-1942 he was posted to 111 (F) squadron flying P-40 Kittyhawks in British Columbia.
 With the Japanese threat looming in the North-West, this squadron was soon sent up to Alaska to help defend the area along with the American forces already posted there.